colethecoder/ExtUnit/README.md

 PM> Install-Package extunit
 ```

-Note: you ExtUnit extends xunit.asserts so you need to use xunit.core and not the main xunit package (which would include xunit.asserts).
+Note: ExtUnit extends xunit.asserts so you need to use xunit.core and not the main xunit package (which would include xunit.asserts).

 ## Example